 Lawrence was thrilled to discover that people in Provo, where he had moved after CargoBay folded, enjoyed trampoline parks as much as he did.
 His first location, which opened in Provo in 2011, was so successful that he opened more locations, eventually transitioning to running the company, CircusTrix, full-time.
 Currently, the business has more than 320 facilities around the world.

-Despite his success, Lawrence still had to deal with the ever-present potential of failure caused by outside forces.
-Health and safety precautions from the COVID-19 pandemic closed his parks for seven months in 2020.
+Despite his success, Lawrence still had to deal with the ever-present potential for failure caused by outside forces.
+Health and safety precautions in response to the COVID-19 pandemic closed his parks for seven months in 2020.
 Lawrence was not sure that his company would ever open again, especially considering the financial losses CircusTrix incurred during that time.
-“Every entrepreneurial venture that survives has as many experiences with failure or near-death experiences as success, people just like to talk about success a lot more,” he says.
+“Every entrepreneurial venture that survives has as many experiences with failure or 'near-death experiences' as successes.
+People just like to talk about success a lot more,” he says.
 Luckily for Lawrence, CircusTrix was able to recover after reopening its doors.

 “Every entrepreneurial venture is different,” Lawrence continues.
 "My experience allows me to know how to guide students when they are making decisions.
 Being a mentor is a wonderful experience and I’m so impressed with the culture, energy, and caliber of students I interact with.”